Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Chargers stats and trends

-- The Chargers have been underdogs by 4 points or more once this year and covered the spread.
+- This year, the Chargers have two ATS wins in three games as an underdog of 3 points or more.

-- Los Angeles has eclipsed the over/under in 46.2% of its opportunities this season (six times in 13 games with a set point total).
+- Los Angeles' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).

-- Los Angeles is 6-2 against the spread and 7-1 overall in games when it puts up more than 20.6 points.
+- Los Angeles is 6-2 against the spread and 7-1 overall when the team records more than 20.6 points.

-- In games that Los Angeles amasses more than 361.7 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Los Angeles totals more than 361.7 yards, the team is 6-3 against the spread and 7-2 overall.

-- This season the Chargers have 15 turnovers, eight fewer than the Chiefs have takeaways (23).
+- This year the Chargers have 15 turnovers, eight fewer than the Chiefs have takeaways (23).

 Home and road insights

-- Los Angeles is 3-4 against the spread, and 4-3 overall, at home this year.
+- At home this year, Los Angeles is 4-3 overall and 3-4 against the spread.

-- At home, the Chargers have one win ATS (1-2) as 4-point underdogs or more.
+- The Chargers have two wins ATS (2-4) as 3-point underdogs or greater at home.

-- This season, in seven games at home, Los Angeles has hit the over four times.
+- This season, Los Angeles has hit the over in four of seven home games.

-- On the road, Kansas City is 3-2 against the spread, and 3-2 overall.
+- This year on the road, Kansas City is 3-2 against the spread and 3-2 overall.

-- The Chiefs have two wins ATS (2-2) on the road as 4-point favorites or more.
+- As 3-point favorites or more on the road, the Chiefs are 3-2 ATS.

-- This season, in three of five road games Kansas City has gone over the total.
+- Kansas City has hit the over in three of five away games this year.

 Powered by Data Skrive.